 Because around 11 pm, you get that second wind and that’s actually cortisol levels going back up.
 We don’t want this.

-So, get your body ready for sleep by dimming the lights around your home, turning on your blue blockers, taking some herbs and specific sleep hormones before bedtime so you’ll fall asleep faster and you’ll get a much deeper sleep, which will produce optimal hormone levels.
+So, get your body ready for sleep by dimming the lights around your home, turning on your blue blockers, and taking some herbs/supplements and specific sleep hormones before bedtime so you’ll fall asleep faster and you’ll get a much deeper sleep, which will produce optimal hormone levels.

 This keeps cortisol levels balanced and in a healthy range.